 Because America is so large, it’s always best to work out how long your road trip will be before you can choose where you want to go.
 You don’t want to set your heart on a certain area of the country to realize that you won’t even be able to drive halfway there before your return flight home.

 So, it’s important to really think about what kind of vibe you want from your USA road trip.
-For example, America’s Heartland?
+For example, America’s Heartland or even a series of road trips in the summer?
 Yes, with cities, deserts, farmland, mountains, and more to choose from, this country is so diverse you will always be able to find somewhere that takes your fancy.
 Once you’ve done this, you can plan your route.

 Pinpoint What You Want to See